-Nederland freshman standing tall on mound - Port Arthur News
+Nederland freshman pitcher Brady Corcoran standing tall with confidence on the mound - Port Arthur News

 Spell said Corcoran threw a no-hitter in the Bridge City tournament at the beginning of the season.
 Both Corcoran and his coach thought his best game came against rival PNG.

-“We were coming off a loss and another loss would have really put us in a hole,” Spell said.
+“We were coming off a loss, and another loss would have really put us in a hole,” Spell said.
 “He had a no-hitter for five innings.
 When you get on that stage, with that much on the line, that kind of sealed the deal.
 We knew he was for real.”

 While he is one of the younger players on the team, Corcoran is still a role model to his younger brother.

 “He is 8 years old,” he said.
-“He is just starting coach pitch.
+“He is just starting coach-pitch.
 He definitely wants to be a pitcher.
 He is my little shadow and mimics everything I do.”

-Freshman Ryan Bell, who has played with Corcoran since little league, said he is not surprised that his friend has been successful.
+Freshman Ryan Bell, who has played with Corcoran since little league, is not surprised that his friend has been successful.

 “He has always been a hard worker and has always given it everything he has got,” Bell said.
 “He is a great teammate for everybody.”